tournament-js/tournament/doc/implementors.md

 ```

 Note that if you are inheriting from another tournament, overriding these methods should only in rare cases be necessary.

-## Useful extras
-### idString
-If you need to get the string of a tournament id and what `Tournament.idString` returns doesn't feel right, you should add your own `idString` function to `SomeTournament.idString` directly.
-Most tournaments do this.